 (5) The proposed on-going meeting schedule for the JC.

 (6) A list of all the TCs that will cooperate in the work of the JC.

 (7) The names, electronic mail addresses, and OASIS Organizational or Individual Membership affiliations of one or two members of each of the proposing TCs who have been selected to represent the TC; provided that no individual named in the proposal shall be allowed to represent more than one TC in meeting this requirement.

 (9) The names of meeting sponsors, if any.

-No later than 15 days following the submission, the TC Administrator shall either announce the formation of the JC to the members of OASIS, or return the submission to its originators with an explanation of its failure to meet the requirements set forth in this section.
+No later than 15 days following the submission, the TC Administrator shall either announce the formation of the JC to the OASIS Membership, or return the submission to its originators with an explanation of its failure to meet the requirements set forth in this section.
 If the submission is accepted, the TC Administrator shall form an electronic mail list for the JC.

 TCs not named in the proposal can join the JC at its first meeting by notifying the JC Convener 15 days before the JC’s first meeting of the TC’s intent to send a representative, and by having one or two representatives at that meeting.